kushidesign/kushi/README.md

 The following features work in concert, making it easy to roll your own design system:
 - A set of professionally designed, themeable, headless UI components
-- Solid foundation of hand-tuned global + alias design tokens
+- Solid foundation of hand-tuned global design tokens
 - Functional styling engine
 - Configurable theming

 Usage of Kushi's design system and component library is completly optional.
-You can just use the functional styling engine for a lightweight compile-time css-in-cljs solution.
+You can just use the functional styling engine as a pure ClojureScript alternative to mainstream JS solutions such as Tailwind, Emotion, etc.

 <br>